 In the early part of this year, we initiated extensive investigation of the alleged agents in this country on the basis of data furnished to us by a sensitive CIA source.
-This has (5) source has informed CIA that embarked on an extensive espionage program in the U.S. primarily designed to collect scientific to hasten its (ろ) data which will enable development of a nuclear capability.
+This has \iint source has informed CIA that embarked on an extensive espionage program in the U.S. primarily designed to collect scientific data which will enable to hasten its (🔉 development of a nuclear capability.
 We have disseminated the results of our investigation to CIA and we are continuing the handling of numerous leads.
-The information developed by us so far has failed to disclose any evidence that the are stealing any classified (5) secrets in the U.S. The lappear to be (5) obtaining voluminous information available to Sthrough normal contacts between (5) officials and their counterparts in the
+The information developed by us so far has failed to disclose any evidence are stealing any classified (that the secrets in the U.S. The appear to be (15) obtaining voluminous information available to through normal contacts between US officials and their counterparts in the 🐼